 If you require further guidance on how to create and configure your account, please see this article here: Creating A YoYo Account.

-Once you have signed-in to your account, you need to go to the Downloads section (from the user menu on the left).
+Once you have signed-in to your account, you need to go to our Downloads page:

-This will present you with the page that contains download links for the current versions of the GameMaker Studio 2 IDE.
+This will present you with the page that contains download links for the current versions of the GameMaker IDE.

 Download the correct installer for your operating system now.
 Then double-click the download to start the installation process.

 Once you have downloaded GameMaker and installed it, you will have to log-in to the product using your Opera account (below marked 'Sign In'), or the username and password details for your legacy account (below marked 'Login') .